-The RCP pays for the Director Member and a specific number of slots for Associate Members at the current rate approved by the Board and provides informationon the individuals to be included.
+The RCP pays for the Director Member and a specific number of slots for Associate Members at the current rate approved by the Board and provides information the individuals to be included.
 The individuals do not have to complete a membership application and go through the membership approval process.
 If any slots become available during the year, the dues payment can be transferred to another designated person.

-Approval/Termination of CRCPD membership:
+7. Approval/Termination of CRCPD membership:

+a.
+Member (Director)

+Approval: As per Bylaws, in being the Director of the RCP

+as

+per criteria of "Member Class."

+Termination: When he/she leaves the full time employment

+as the "Director" of the RCP as per criteria of "Member Class" or does not pay his/her dues.
+It shall be the responsibility of the current "Member" upon his/her termination as Director to make known to state officials that designation of a new "Member" is in order.

+b.
+Associate

+Approval: As per Bylaws, "be employed in the radiation

+control program of a state...."

+Termination: When a person is no longer employed by the

+RCP as defined in "Criteria for Determination of Member Class" or does not pay his/her dues.
+It shall be the responsibility of the current "Member" to annually review the status of the program's Associate member(s) employed and to report changes as required to OED.

+c.
+Emeritus

-а.
-Member (Director) F Approval: As per Bylaws, in being the Director of the RCP as per criteria of "Member Class."
-Termination: When he/she leaves the full time employment as the "Director" of the RCP as per criteria of "Member Class" or does not pay his/her dues.
-It shall be the responsibility of the current "Member" upon his/her termination as Director to make known to state officials that designation of a new "Member" is in order. b.
-Associate Approval: As per Bylaws, "be employed in the radiation control program of a state" Termination: When a person is no longer employed by the RCP as defined in "Criteria for Determination of Member Class" or does not pay his/her dues.
-It shall be the responsibility of the current "Member" to annually review the status of the program's Associate member(s) employed and Free oritors to report changes as required to OED. c.
-Emeritus As non Delawa, having base a mamban in any Approval: As per Bylaws, having been a member in any other membership class and approval by Board of Directors, plus notation of having performed extraordinary duties as a CRCPD member which required, as a minimum, a donation of time and product in keeping with the CRCPD goals.
-Termination: Shall be deemed Emeritus for life unless the individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to terminate such membership.
-Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. d.
-International Approval: As per Bylaws.
-Termination: When the individual leaves the employment of the RCP (i.e., the program having authority to act as the primary agency for control of radiation sources), does not pay his/her dues, or is requested by the Board of Directors to terminate such membership.
+Approval: As per Bylaws, having been a member in any

+other membership class and approval by Board of Directors, plus notation of having performed extraordinary duties as a CRCPD member which required, as a minimum, a donation of time and product in keeping with the CRCPD goals.

+Termination: Shall be deemed Emeritus for life unless the

+individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to terminate such membership.
+Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes.

+d.
+International

+Approval: As per Bylaws.

+Termination: When the individual leaves the employment of

+the RCP (i.e., the program having authority to act as the primary agency for control of radiation sources), does not pay his/her dues, or is requested by the Board of Directors to terminate such membership.
 Prior to Board termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes.

 e.
-Affiliate 0.
+Affiliate

 Approval: As per Bylaws.

-Termination: Shall be deemed Affiliate for life unless the individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to terminate such membership.
-Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. f.
-Honorary Approval: As per Bylaws, and in keeping with CRCPD goals and principles.
-Termination: Should be for life unless member requests termination, or is requested by the Board of Directors to terminate such membership.
-Prior to Board termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes. g.
-State/Local Agency 5 1 1 Approval: As per Bylaws.
-Termination: Not applicable.
-(Adopted May 2000) h.
-Life Member Certificate: pprove a maximum of two Life Members in any
+Termination: Shall be deemed Affiliate for life unless the

+individual: 1) does not pay his/her dues, 2) requests termination in writing or 3) is requested by the Board of Directors to terminate such membership.
+Prior to #3 termination, the Board shall have issued three letters of warning to the individual each addressing act(s) performed by said member that have conflict with the CRCPD objectives and purposes.